 Most business owners pay taxes on a quarterly basis, estimating the amount they will owe throughout the year.
-You can use the IRS form 1040-ES to figure out your estimated tax payments.
+You can use the IRS form 1040-ES to estimate tax payments.

-If you’ve registered your business with the proper authorities, there are a number of business taxes you’ll need to address on the federal, state and local levels.
-They include income tax, self-employment tax (a social security and Medicare tax), and employment taxes if you have employees.
+If you’ve registered your business, you’ll need to address business taxes on the federal, state and local levels.
+This includes income tax, self-employment tax (a social security and Medicare tax), and employment taxes if you have employees.

-If you’re already wondering how much you’ll pay at the end of the year, there are plenty of freelance income tax calculator tools available online to help you out.
-The amount you pay will of course depend on things like your age, gender, and marital status – all things you’ll need to check off on your freelance income tax form when you file.
+Plenty of income tax calculator tools are available to help you plan what you’ll owe for the year.
+The amount you pay depends on your age, gender and marital status – all things on your freelance income tax form when you file.

-As for freelance tax deductions, there are plenty of those available.
-These can include obvious things like your office space, office supplies, and travel expenses.
-However, don’t forget to include things like any advertising and marketing services you use, premiums paid for health insurance, and even professional development courses.
+As for freelance tax deductions, there are plenty of those.
+This includes obvious things like your office space, office supplies and travel expenses.
+But don’t forget to include things like advertising and marketing services, health insurance premiums and professional development courses.

 Freelance vs. self-employed.
-Either way, you’re busy juggling things every day to keep your business going.
+Either way, you’re busy juggling work to keep your business going.

-NEXT Insurance makes small business insurance simple, affordable, and easy so you can understand your options and get the coverage you need online in less than 10 minutes.
+NEXT makes small business insurance simple, affordable and easy.
+Get a quote, review your options and get the coverage you need online in less than 10 minutes.

-If you have any questions, you can hop on an online chat or phone call with one of our licensed insurance advisors.
+If you have questions, talk to one of our licensed U.S.-based insurance advisors.